Kotlin/kotlinx.serialization/docs/inline-classes.md

 inline class Color(val rgb: Int)
 ```

 Inline class in Kotlin is stored as its underlying type when possible (i.e. no boxing is required).
-Serialization framework makes
-usage of this and does not box serializable inline classes when they are used in other serializable classes.
+Serialization framework makes does not impose any additional restriction and uses the underlying type where possible as well.

 ```kotlin
 @Serializable